stenversavi/Projects/README.md

 # SpinTEK internship CLI application

-Download ZIP folder or open with IDE.
+Download ZIP folder of the solution.

 -> Download ZIP folder
  -> Extract contents to your preffered location